Role of Nurse in Health Education

 Giving information to individuals and groups is not at all what is meant by patient teaching.
 Nurses have to utilize different teaching approaches that guarantee patients assimilated what they were taught, have full comprehension of the subject matter, and all their questions and concerns have been answered

-The main aims of patient education are to maintain and promote health, prevent sickness, restore health, and make coping easier.
+The mainaims of patient education are to maintain and promote health, prevent sickness, restore health, and make coping easier.
 Each goal has a unique strategy for addressing health requirements in various contexts, but most crucially, at various stages of the health-illness continuum, with various age groups, and with various cultural backgrounds.

 Patient education as mentioned by nursing assignment help has many advantages in terms of decreasing patient anxiety and increasing patient satisfaction with care.
 Patients will take the initiative to ensure continuity of care once they have the necessary knowledge, abilities, and attitude.
 This will lower the occurrence of problems through proper, responsible self-management and follow-up.